greatcodeclub/pong/README.md

 Here are the files you should take a look at, in logical order:

-- `game.html` is the page containing the `<canvas>` we render the game on.
+1. `game.html` is the page containing the `<canvas>` we render the game on.
+2. `game.js` is the game engine, mainly the game loop.
-- `pong.js` initializes the game and the entities.
+3. `pong.js` initializes the game and the entities.
-- `entity.js` contains the base class for all game entities.
+4. `entity.js` contains the base class for all game entities.
-- `ball.js` is the ball entity.
+5. `ball.js` is the ball entity.
 Boing!
-- `paddles.js` is the logic for the player and computer controlled paddles.
+6. `paddles.js` is the logic for the player and computer controlled paddles.

 ### Creating Your Own